 Inspired by the work of the Dutch painter, he moved to Arles for almost a year, and then embarked a journey hitchhicking through Spain and North Africa.
 He later studied free painting at the College of Art in Krefeld.
-Influenced by Joseph Kosuth and the Conceptual movement, he is invited before graduating to present his work at the renowned avant-garde Galerie Denise René - Hans Mayer in 1969.
+Influenced by Joseph Kosuth and the Conceptual movement, he was invited before graduating to present his work at the renowned avant-garde Galerie Denise René - Hans Mayer in 1969.
 After moving to Düsseldorf in 1971, he turned his attention to photography and worked for two years assisting German photographer Hans Lux, before opening his own studio in 1973.
 Becoming well known in his native country, he joined the Stern magazine family along with –photography legends Helmut Newton, Guy Bourdin and Hans Feurer, and moved to Paris in 1978 to pursue his career.

-Initiator of the movement of the « Supermodels », pop singer George Michael was inspired by the photographs taken by Lindbergh forVogue, to create the iconic video for his song Freedom 90, followed by Gianni Versace, marking the beginning of the era of the celebrity-models, which redefined the image of the new modern woman.
+Initiator of the movement of the « Supermodels », pop singer George Michael was inspired by the photographs taken by Lindbergh for Vogue, to create the iconic video for his song Freedom 90, followed by Gianni Versace, marking the beginning of the era of the celebrity-models, which redefined the image of the new modern woman.

-Famous for his narrative fashion series, his work is best known for his simple and revealing portraits, his still lifes and his strong influences from early German Cinema and industrial surroundings of his childhood, dance and cabarets, but also landscapes and outer space.
-Lindbergh works with the most prestigious fashion brands and magazines since the late 1970’s, including international editions ofVogue, The New Yorker, Rolling Stone, Vanity Fair, Harper's Bazaar US, Wall Street Journal Magazine, The Face, Visionaire, Interview and W.
+Famous for his narrative fashion series, Lindbergh's work is best known for his simple and revealing portraits, his still lifes and his strong influences from early German Cinema and industrial surroundings of his childhood, dance and cabarets, but also landscapes and outer space.
+Lindbergh worked with the most prestigious fashion brands and magazines since the late 1970’s, including international editions ofVogue, The New Yorker, Rolling Stone, Vanity Fair, Harper's Bazaar US, Wall Street Journal Magazine, The Face, Visionaire, Interview and W.

 Lindbergh directed a number of critically acclaimed films and documentaries ; Models, The Film (1991) ; Inner Voices (1999), which won the Best Documentary prize at the Toronto International Film Festival (TIFF) in 2000 ; Pina Bausch, Der Fensterputzer(2001) and Everywhere at Once (2007), narrated by Jeanne Moreau was presented at the Cannes Film Festival and Tribeca Film Festival.
-Lindbergh is represented by Gagosian Gallery.